pvdz/preval/tests/_tofix/param_used_once.md

 - (todo) support array reads statement type ReturnStatement
 - (todo) support array reads statement type ThrowStatement
 - (todo) support array reads statement type VarStatement
+- (todo) we can still proceed with the loop as long as there is no let-write anywhere in the loop, inc nested

 ## Globals